hematthi/SysSimPyPlots/docs/source/installation.rst

 - ``corner`` (for plotting multi-dimensional parameter spaces)

+.. _downloading_catalogs:

 Downloading simulated catalogs
 ------------------------------

 You can download many simulated catalogs from the `SysSimExClusters Simulated Catalog folder <https://pennstateoffice365-my.sharepoint.com/:f:/g/personal/myh7_psu_edu/Ei7QJqnmaCBGipPM4uMzrusBjw_hUwo0KfIDBe-0UTYyMw>`_.
-Each catalog pair consists of:

-- a "physical catalog": a set of intrinsic, physical planetary systems (before any observations; contains properties like the true orbital periods, planet radii, etc.)
-- an "observed catalog": a set of transiting and detected planet candidates derived from a *physical catalog* (after a Kepler-like mission; contains properties like the measured orbital periods, transit depths, etc.)

 More details are provided in the `SysSimExClusters repository <https://github.com/ExoJulia/SysSimExClusters>`_.
 Check the READMEs of the individual branches for each paper.